Macrometacorp/docs/docs/cep/reference/functions.md

     from inputStream;
 ```

-stddev(temp) returns the calculated standard deviation of temp for all the events based on their arrival and expiry.
+stddev(temp) returns the calculated standard deviation of temp for all the events based on their arrival and expiration.

 ### sum (Aggregate Function)